 Paint The Tombstone

 With the black paint, slather the front of the tombstone, making sure there is plenty of paint in all of your engravings.
 Wipe off the excess paint with an old rag without taking any away from the crevices.
 Don’t wipe it completely clean, as you want some black streaks on the front of the tombstone.
-Allow it to dry completely, perhaps even overnight.
+Allow the tombstone to dry completely, perhaps even overnight.
 Using the gray paint, lightly drag a thin layer over the entire tombstone including the front, back, and sides.
 If it is so thick that you cannot see the engravings, then wipe it off with an old rag.
 Trace the engravings with glow-in-the-dark paint so if you add a black light to your graveyard scene, the engravings will glow.

-Stake Them Into The Ground
+Stake Tombstones Into The Ground